stacks

 Richard Edwin Marriott 1.8 billion Potomac, MD hotels

-John Willard Marriott Jr 1.7 billion Potomac, MD hotels
+John Willard Marriott Jr 1.7 billion Potomac, MD condos

 Edward John Debartolo Jr 1.5 billion Tampa, FL shopping centers